lukemelia/rfcs/text/0000-router-extensibility.md

 ## Summary

-Adding a public hook to the Ember Router and one to Ember.Route would allow for addon authors and advanced app developers to enrich the route definition process in expressive ways that are not currently possible with existing hooks.
+Allow the router DSL to be extended to increase the router map's expressiveness and utility.
+Aimed at addon authors and advanced app developers.

 ## Motivation

+The router.js file contains the high-level definition of the app's routes, and is often the first place a developer looks to begin becoming familiar with a new app or to orient herself when beginning a new feature.
+The better the route map is at expressing the high-level contours of the app, the better it serves app developers.

 This RFC proposes 2 changes to support addon authors and app developers in enhancing the expressiveness of the route map.
 First, a hook would be added to allow the DSL implementation to be specified or extended.
 Second, any route options specified in the map function would be provided to the route.
 These changes would work hand-in-hand, with the DSL specifying options that would be available to the route.